When is Ghostbusters: Afterlife’s release date? Cast, plot and trailer

 A model new Ghostbusters sequel set within the universe of the unique 1980s movies is coming to cinemas in 2020.
-Which stars from the primary two movies will likely be reprising their roles?
-And has the film bought a launch date but?
+Which stars from the primary two movies might be reprising their roles?
+And has the film acquired a launch date but?

 - The largest film releases of 2019

-- Stranger Issues and Captain Marvel stars be part of the upcoming Ghostbusters sequel
+- Stranger Issues and Captain Marvel stars be a part of the upcoming Ghostbusters sequel

 - Hearken to the HEARALPUBLICIST Podcast now: subscribe on iTunes / subscribe on Google Podcasts